uschille/uschille.github.io/_posts/2016-05-09-Suman-Kumari.md

 tags: []
 ---

 Welcome to our first research student Suman Kumari.
 Suman is a B.Tech student in Chemical Engineering at IIT Gandhinagar.
-She joins us for a summer internship and will be working on lattice Boltzmann simulations of flows in electrospun fibrous membranes.
+She joins us for a summer internship and will be working on lattice Boltzmann simulations of flows through electrospun fibrous membranes.